Yitzchak Abadi

-Yitzchak Abadi (born March 12, 1933) is an Orthodox Jewish Rabbi and Posek and a prominent leader of Orthodox Judaism in the United States and around the world.
+Yitzchak Abadi (March 12, 1933 – December 16, 2025) was a Venezuelan-born American Orthodox rabbi and posek.
+He was a prominent leader of Orthodox Judaism in the United States and elsewhere.

 Early life

-Yitzchak Abadi was born in Venezuela.
+Yitzchak Abadi was born in Caracas (Venezuela) to a Syrian-Jewish family from Aleppo.
 He moved with his parents to Tiberias, Mandatory Palestine at age 2.
-As a child Abadi attended school in Haifa.
-His studies began in the Yishuv Hachdash in Tel Aviv, Israel and continued in Yeshivat Chevron in Jerusalem.
+As a child, Abadi attended school in Haifa.
+His studies began at Yeshivat HaYishuv HeHadash in Tel Aviv, Israel and continued in Yeshivat Chevron in Jerusalem.
 At 19 years old, he was sent by the Chazon Ish to study in Montreux, Switzerland.
-A year later the Chazon Ish sent Abadi to study in Lakewood, New Jersey, under the famed Rabbi Aharon Kotler.
+A year later, the Chazon Ish sent Abadi to study in Lakewood, New Jersey under Aharon Kotler.

-Influence
+Career

-Rabbi Abadi is a posek, and his students are rabbis across the globe.
-After Rav Kotler's death, Rabbi Abadi emerged as one of the leading poskim for the Lakewood community.
-Rabbi Abadi branched out on his own in 1980, opening a premiere halacha Kollel in Lakewood.
-In 1993, Rabbi Abadi transferred his Kollel to Har Nof, Jerusalem, where it continued to produce scholars trained to decide halachic questions touching on every aspect of Jewish law.
-Rabbi Abadi moved back to Lakewood in 2009.
+Abadi emerged as one of the leading poskim for the Lakewood community.
+Rabbi Shlomo Gissinger Zt”l, who was his Talmid Muvhak, predeceased in 2019.
+He branched out on his own there in 1980, opening a premier halakha (Jewish law) Kollel.
+In 1993, he transferred his Kollel to Har Nof, Jerusalem, where it continued to produce scholars trained to decide halakhic questions touching on every aspect of Jewish law.
+Abadi moved back to Lakewood in 2009.